 Council has a copyright disclaimer on its website where information about development applications is readily available to view.
 Please ensure that you read this disclaimer before accessing this information.

-In accordance with Section 51 of the State Records Act 1998, there are some Council records that are subject to authorised access directions.
+There are some Council records that are subject to authorised access in accordance with Section 51 of the State Records Act 1998.
 These records include the following:

-Early Access: Records available under the GIPA Act 2009, includes publications, publicity and educational material in all formats
+- Early Access: Records available under the GIPA Act 2009 which include publications, publicity and educational material in all formats.